skiptools/skip-ui/README.md

 ### Animation

-Skip supports both SwiftUI's `.animation` modifier and its `withAnimation` function on Android.
+Skip supports SwiftUI's `.animation` and `.transition` modifiers as well as its `withAnimation` function on Android.

 The following properties are currently animatable:

 - `.background` color
 - `.border` color